-The US made an exception for an Ally to buy Russian Arms The US has been pushing its partners not to buy Russian weapons, threatening them with sanctions for doing business with Moscow.
+The US has been pushing its partners not to buy Russian weapons, threatening them with sanctions for doing business with Moscow.

 But Washington has carved out an exception to those sanctions in order to keep those countries in the fold, and now one of the biggest ones may get its hands on Russia’s advanced air-defense system before the end of the year.